 What to do now?

-I recommend booking your accommodation with Airbnb (this link gives you $40 off your first booking), or booking with HotelsCombined, as they often offer the cheapest hotel and hostel rates.
+I recommend booking your accommodation with Booking.com, which offers the cheapest hotel and hostel rates.

 For day trips and tours, I highly recommend Viator.
-On the other hand, if you want a more hands-off trip and not have to plan much, I highly recommend checking Intrepid Travel and G Adventures as both tour operators have excellent multi-day tours in almost every country in the world.
+On the other hand, if you want a more hands-off trip and not have to plan much, I highly recommend checking G Adventures.
+They have excellent multi-day tours in almost every country in the world.

 Lastly, don’t forget to get your travel insurance too.
 Accidents do happen.
-I use and recommend World Nomads as their policy covers you in most of the world.
+I use and trust World Nomads as their policy covers you in most of the world.

 Did this guide help you narrow down the perfect, exotic destination for your next trip?
 Which one will it be?
 Share it in the comments below!